 We all have different visions even if we have similar goals.
 The way we achieve these goals necessitates compromise and negotiation if we are to work with another person.
 Without that, we resort to manipulation and force to influence others.
 It happens in the world of business the same as it does for a married couple trying to decide what color to paint the kitchen.
 The “work” that we do is not so much the physical labor, but the challenge of being tolerant and understanding of the other person, and making concessions without resentment.

-Much of this depends on honest communication and respect but that is difficult to hypothesize before you get into the actual situation.
+Much of this depends on honest communication and respect between the two individuals.
+Even though I‘d recommend these aspects; but it is difficult to hypothesize before you get into the actual situation.
 It is like having a roommate–best friends until you decide to live together.
 Even though you both have similar interests, one person could be a neat freak and the other person a slob and that makes for conflict.
 Some things you don’t find out until an opportunity presents itself.

 So, Thomas’ name goes first and John Oats gets the big office.
 The root of collaboration is the same in every relationship where collective decisions must be made.
 An individual must assert themselves at times to preserve their identity and mitigate resentment, and at other times the individual must concede to the direction of another for the benefit of the partnership.